“We don’t just sit all day and fill out worksheets. At KAS,

 Curriculum by grade

 A primary goal of the Kindergarten program is to create a community in the classroom where children recognize and value the strengths and interests of themselves and of others.
 We believe that social education is as important as the academic curriculum.
 We recognize play as an integral part of a child’s development.
 Consequently, our program fosters a balance of play and academic work.
 We believe that the greatest cognitive growth occurs through social interaction.
 Children learn the most when they are engaged in meaningful ways with others.
 We believe that how children learn is as important as what they learn.
 Therefore, we strive for a balance between teacher-directed and child-initiated experiences.
-Children have an opportunity each day to initiate learning and explore ideas based on their interests in open en and have the ded ways, while working together to communicate ideas, collaborate, and build understanding.
+Children have an opportunity each day to initiate learning and explore ideas based on their interests in open-ended ways, while working together to communicate ideas, collaborate, and build understanding.
 Students explore the elements of reading, literature, music, art, social justice, science and mathematics.
 We explore ideas surrounding changes in seasons and traditional seasonal celebrations and engage in related activities and projects, while remaining flexible to encompass emergent learning through children’s ideas and interests.

 The children also begin their study of Spanish with two sessions per week.
 Our Kindergarten students have opportunities to work with children in our primary grades program.
 The children participate in community service projects throughout the year.
 Kindergarten students also attend our weekly whole school assembly and have the opportunity to be the classroom representative, sharing a highlight from the week.